sam-kinstlinger/Object_Tracking_KITTI/README.md

 # KITTI_YOLO
-Retraining YOLOv8 on the KITTI dataset to improve performance for autonomous vehicles
+Fine-tuning YOLOv8 on the KITTI dataset to improve performance for autonomous vehicles